-The Centers for Medicare & Medicaid Services (CMS) has adopted a final rule that implements the Medicare Quality Payment Program (QPP) pursuant to the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA).
-MACRA repealed the sustainable growth rate formula, which was used to calculate physician fee schedule payments, and, in its place, implemented the QPP.
+The Centers for Medicare and Medicaid Services (CMS) has adopted a final rule that implements the Medicare Quality Payment Program (QPP) pursuant to the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA).
+MACRA repealed the sustainable growth rate formula, which was used to calculate physician fee schedule payments and, in its place, implemented the QPP.

-The QPP is comprised of two performance-based incentive payment pathways: (1) participation in the Merit-based Incentive Payment System (MIPS), or (2) participation in an Advanced Alternative Payment Model (APM).
+The QPP comprises two performance-based incentive payment pathways: (1) participation in the Merit-based Incentive Payment System (MIPS) or (2) participation in an Advanced Alternative Payment Model (APM).
 The majority of physicians and other affected clinicians will participate in MIPS.
 To ease the transition for these MIPS eligible clinicians, CMS adopted policies that will allow physicians to “pick their pace of participation” in MIPS in 2017.

-To avoid a negative four percent payment adjustment in 2019, MIPS eligible clinicians must report at least one measure in each of the quality and improvement performance categories, or report the four required measures in Advancing Care Information (ACI, formerly Meaningful Use).
+To avoid a -4% payment adjustment in 2019, MIPS eligible clinicians must report at least one measure in each of the quality and improvement performance categories or report the four required measures in Advancing Care Information (ACI, formerly Meaningful Use).

 To be eligible for the maximum positive payment adjustment, MIPS eligible clinicians must report all required MIPS measures for a full 90-day performance period.

-For 2017, the quality performance category will be weighted to comprise 60 percent of a MIPS eligible clinician’s MIPS score, and a MIPS eligible clinician must report on at least six quality measures.
+For 2017, the quality performance category will be weighted to comprise 60% of a MIPS eligible clinician’s MIPS score, and a MIPS eligible clinician must report on at least six quality measures.

-The improvement activities performance category will be weighted to comprise 15 percent of the MIPS eligible clinician’s MIPS score, and a MIPS eligible clinician must engage in either two high-weighted or four medium-weighted activities.
+The improvement activities performance category will be weighted to comprise 15% of the MIPS eligible clinician’s MIPS score, and a MIPS eligible clinician must engage in either two high-weighted or four medium-weighted activities.

-The ACI performance category, which, again, transitions from the Meaningful Use program, will be weighted to comprise 25 percent of a MIPS eligible clinician’s MIPS score, and a MIPS eligible clinician must report on all four required measures.
+The ACI performance category, which, again, transitions from the Meaningful Use program, will be weighted to comprise 25% of a MIPS eligible clinician’s MIPS score, and a MIPS eligible clinician must report on all four required measures.

 A fourth performance category, cost, will not be used to determine payment adjustments until 2018.

-To explore the different MIPS measures and activities, you can visit the Quality Payment Program website at https://qpp.cms.gov/.
+To explore the different MIPS measures and activities, you can visit the Quality Payment Program.